Daniel M. Filler

 His scholarship has appeared in the Virginia Law Review, the California Law Review, and the Iowa Law Review, among other places.

-In 2008, Professor Filler established The Faculty Lounge blog to which he continues to contribute regularly.
+In 2008, Dean Filler established The Faculty Lounge blog to which he continues to contribute regularly.
 He also blogs on Brian Leiter's Law School Reports.